-The Fall 2017 Celebration of Faculty and Staff Academic Excellence ceremony will take place on Thursday, October 26.
+The Fall 2017 Celebration of Faculty and Staff Academic Excellence ceremony took place on Oct.
+26.

 Ceremony: Thursday, Oct.
 26, 2017, 3:30 p.m. in Slee Hall (N. Campus)